SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 #### Hint and guidelines

 The task has several solutions, but in the context of this chapter, we can do the following:
 First, sum up the three numbers to get the total result in seconds.
-Since **1 minute = 60 seconds**, we will have to calculate the number of minutes and seconds in the range 0 to 59:
+Since **1 minute = 60 seconds**, we will have to calculate the number of minutes and seconds in the range from 0 to 59:

 - If the result is between 0 and 59, print 0 minutes + calculated seconds.
 - If the result is between 60 and 119, print 1 minute + calculate seconds minus 60.